-In 1868, after the end of the Bakumatsu war, the former assassin Kenshin Himura promises to defend those who need without killing and wanders through Japan with a reverse-edged sword ...
+In 1868, after the end of the Bakumatsu war, the former assassin Kenshin Himura promises to defend those in need without killing.
+Kenshin wanders through Japan with a reverse-edged sword ...
 See full summary »

 Claudio Carvalho, Rio de Janeiro, Brazil

 41 of 69 people found this review helpful.

 Was this review helpful to you?